-A quick glimpse of Agbogbloshie, Ghana's notorious e-waste graveyard and one of the most toxic environments in the world
+A quick glimpse of Agbogbloshie, Ghana's notorious e-waste graveyard and one of the most polluted environments in the world

 By Muntaka Chasant | 838 words | Reading time: 3 min

-Young men burning electrical wires to recover copper at Agbogbloshie, Accra, Ghana/ September 2019 Photo Credit: Muntaka Chasant/atcmask.com
+Young men burning electrical wires to recover the copper inside at Agbogbloshie, Accra, Ghana/ September 2019 Photo Credit: Muntaka Chasant

 Several studies, including the works of Richard Grant (1) (2), and Jack Caravanos (3), have closely examined the informal "urban mining" of copper and other rare earth metals from waste electrical and electronic equipments (WEEE) at Agbogbloshie and their environmental and health implications for scrap workers and the city's population.

 Agbogbloshie is located near the center of Accra, Ghana’s capital city.